plashchynski/crono/README.md

 end
 ```

+_Please note that crono uses threads, so your code should be thread-safe_

 #### Job Schedule

 Schedule list is defined in the file `config/cronotab.rb`, that created using `crono:install`.
 The semantic is pretty straightforward: